Agenda

 This two-day educational conference is planned for local health departments, septic tank service providers/pumpers, portable toilet service companies, local public health, engineers, consultants, installation contractors and other interested parties.
 Learn the latest in onsite wastewater industry trends, regulatory changes, wastewater management options and the latest technologies.
 Educational sessions will span across two days, and will feature keynote presentations, round-table discussions and breakout sessions offering three concurrent presentations.
 In addition, attendees will have the opportunity to visit the exhibit hall.
 A detailed draft agenda is included below.

-Attendees have the ability to earn Continuing Septage Education (CSE) credit hours by attending the conference.
-Pending approval by EGLE.
+Attendees have the ability to earn up to 13.5 Continuing Septage Education (CSE) credit hours by attending the conference.
+Sessions offering credits are noted below.

 Agenda - Subject to Change